just-buildsystem/justbuild/doc/concepts/service-target-cache.md

 objects and, if yes, ensure they are uploaded to the remote CAS, from where the client can easily then retrieve them.

+#### Auxiliary requests: check and get trees

+In `just-mr`, the `to_git` pragma most often is used to make sure a local root is available in a content-defined manner as a Git-tree.
+This allows it to be used in the build description of export targets.
+It would be beneficial then for export targets built by a serve endpoint to have access to such roots, which often describe exactly the target(s) we want built.
+In order to facilitate this, two more auxiliary requests are added.

+The first request supported, given a tree identifier corresponding to a root, checks whether the serve endpoint has _direct_ access to it, meaning it is available to it locally, and, if found, it makes sure the tree is made available in a location where the serve endpoint can build against it.
+The places checked for this tree are, in order: the Git cache, the known Git repositories, and the local CAS.

+The second request supported, given a tree identifier, retrieves a tree from the CAS of the associated remote-execution endpoint and makes it available in a location where the serve endpoint can build against it, with the understanding that the client has ensured beforehand that the tree exists in the remote CAS.
+This is because, in the typical use case, a client will first perform a check via the first request above, and if the serve endpoint reports that it doesn't know the tree, the client can upload it to the remote CAS and ask the serve endpoint to retrieve it via the second request.
+This ensures that a client can avoid unnecessary uploads to the remote CAS, while making sure that the serve endpoint has the roots marked absent available to build against.

 ### Auxiliary service: configuration

 #### Auxiliary request: remote-execution endpoint